saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 We will:

 - connect via SSH on Proxmox
-- create a bond interface (only for the High Grade & SCALE ranges)
+- create a bond interface (only for the High Grade & Scale ranges)
 - create a bridge interface connected to the bond
 - allow packet forwarding between interfaces
 - add routes to the additional IPs